 - Once the GC account is established, the department will transfer into it non-sponsored funds sufficient to meet the cost share obligation and inform OSPA of the actions.

 - OSPA will then set up the cost share budget in Spectrum.

 It may be appropriate to contribute faculty, student, or staff effort to the performance of a sponsored agreement.
 The commitment to provide such support binds the University to contribute the effort and record the associated expenditures including fringe benefits in a separate cost sharing account.
 Any effort cost shared must be documented within the Personnel Effort Reporting system.
 On the Personnel Effort Report forms, individuals must certify the level of cost shared effort contributed to the associated project(s).

 Equipment cannot be offered as cost sharing unless the receipt of the award is contingent upon such cost-sharing.
-Principal Investigators (PIs) should take care in preparing proposals for sponsored agreements not to commit the use of Georgia State-owned or government-owned equipment as cost sharing, but rather to characterize the equipment as “available for the performance of the sponsored agreement at no direct cost to the project.
+Equipment owned by GSU or the government can be noted as "available for the performance of the sponsored agreement at no direct cost to the project.

 Proposals which include the acquisition of special-purpose equipment as a direct cost may include an offer of University funds to pay for all or part of the cost of such equipment.
 These proposals may be for equipment or instrumentation grants, where the purpose of the grant is to buy equipment and we are required to share the cost with the sponsor, or research-oriented grants or contracts where the purchase of equipment required for the research is an allowable expense included in the proposal and award.
 Purchase and acquisition must occur during the period of performance.
 The portion of the purchase price paid by the University must be charged directly to a cost sharing account in support of the award.